BroMarduk/ptmenu/README.md

 + Controllable backlight support for PWM, ECHO and STMPE methods
 + Support for PiTFT's with hardware buttons
 + Adjustable dimming when using PWM for backlight
-+ On/Off backlight support when using PWM for sound playback
++ On/Off (no dimming) backlight support when using PWM for sound playback
++ Support for old and new GPIO initialization methods
 + Support for Adafruit's Power Button GPIO with detection
 + Built in soft button templates for 13 soft button configurations
 + Displays built on a 320x480 screen will work on a 240x320 screen and vice-versa.